 There was a complaints policy which described how the practice handled formal and informal complaints from patients.
-Information about how to make a complaint was displayed in the reception area.
-The staff explained if patients were not happy they would discuss the issues with the principal dentist so the problem could be resolved quickly and amicably.
+Information about how to make a complaint was displayed in the reception area and on the practice website.
+The staff explained if patients were not happy they would discuss the issues with the practice manager or one of the principal dentists so the problem could be resolved quickly and amicably.

-The practice shared the five complaints they received in the last year.
-The complaints were dealt with appropriately by the principal dentist and the concerns were raised in the team meetings for staff to discuss and learn from.
+The practice shared the three complaints they received in the last year.
+The complaints were dealt with appropriately and the concerns were raised in the team meetings for staff to discuss and learn from.